codyskidmore/Service-Oriented-Design-With-Ruby-And-Rails-updated-/README.md

 This is updated source for, "Service-Oriented Design With Ruby And Rails" The original project is located at http://bit.ly/1L2eB3E

 My intent is to update each chapter as I work through the book.
-Many thanks for Paul Dix.
-This is still a great read!
+Many thanks to Paul Dix for creating a great book.
+It's still a great read!

 ## Gem & Ruby Versions
 - i18n 0.7.0